In this Guide

 The mid-height model is the better choice for everyone else.
 It’s more breathable, thanks to the mesh backing, and it provides more upper back and shoulder support.
 On the downside, neither of these chairs is super cushy, and you shouldn’t expect them to last forever.

-If you’re looking for something a bit more durable and padded without breaking the bank, you should choose either the SPACE or the Ancheer.
+If you’re looking for something a bit more durable and padded without breaking the bank, you should choose the Ancheer.

-The SPACE chair is the better choice for people who like solid low-back support, as well as people who are looking for more of a bargain.
-While the Ancheer is more expensive, it adds a headrest and a few more adjustable features.
+It’s good for people who like solid low-back support, as well as people who are looking for more of a bargain.
+While the Ancheer is more expensive than the Amazon Basics models, it adds a headrest and a few more adjustable features.
 It also has more prominent lumbar support.

 If money isn’t a problem for you, or if you’re looking for a real long-term investment, you should have a serious look at one of the Herman Miller chairs (either the Aeron or the Embody).